erictracc/FlowMetriQ/README.md

 ## 📌 Overview

-**FlowMetriQ** is a local, interactive **Process Mining & Simulation tool** built with:
+**FlowMetriQ** is a local, interactive **Process Mining & Simulation tool** designed to analyze, visualize, and experiment with real-world event logs.

+Built using:

 - **Python (Dash + Flask)**
 - **MongoDB**
 - **Plotly Graphs**
 - **Monte-Carlo Simulation Engine**

-It allows you to:
+It allows users to:

-✔ Upload event logs
+✔ Upload and manage event logs
-✔ Explore bottlenecks and performance
+✔ Explore bottlenecks and performance issues
-✔ Visualize timelines and statistics
+✔ Visualize timelines and statistical distributions
 ✔ Run simulations with activity duration interventions
-✔ Compare original vs simulated outcomes
+✔ Compare baseline vs simulated process outcomes

 All data is stored **locally** using your MongoDB instance — nothing is cloud-hosted.